kizza/Table-of-comments/README.md

 */
 ```

-### Jumping between titles
+### Jumping between headings

-It is easiest to run the plugin via a keybinding so that you can open the quick-jump menu quickly whilst typing.
+The easiest way to run the plugin is via a keybinding so that you can open the quick-jump menu quickly whilst typing.

 1. Add a keystroke binding within your preferences (recommended)
    Open "Preferenes -> Key Bindings - User" from the main menu then paste